 Co-led by Otto Ng and Chun Hang Yip, our collective of architects, designers, makers, and sociologists collaborate laterally to bring visionary designs to life.
 Our “Ah-ha!” moments occur at the intersections of disciplines — when architects think sociologically, when sociologists question urban design, and when engineers challenge designers.

 Our highly collaborative team culture enables us to achieve designs like the transformable micro-apartment (Small Home Smart Home), the movable food kiosk (Harbour Kiosk), the sustainable café (T · CAFE), the camera-inspired photography gallery (f22 foto space), the animating hoarding installation (Henderson Hoarding), and the digitally crafted shopping center (K11 MUSEA), the marketplace of the future (HKEX · Hong Kong Stock Exchange), the archive for Asian art history (Asia Art Archive), and the comfortable home for stray animals (Animal Shelter for House of Joy and Mercy).

 BAAS (1st Hon) HKU .
 MArch MIT

-Otto has brought his experience from MIT as well as several leading practices in the US, UK, and Italy, to bear on the innovation process at LAAB.
-He had taught at HKU as Assistant Professor and spoken at events organized by TEDx, Apple, MUJI, Steelcase, Kohler, KODW, AIA, SIA, HKIA, Columbia University, Cornell University, and HKU.
-An innovator at heart, he was named one of the “Asia’s Most Influential” by Tatler in 2022.
+Otto has brought his experience from MIT as well as several leading practices in the US, UK, and Italy, to bear on the innovation process of LAAB.
+He also taught at HKU as Assistant Professor and has spoken at events organized by TEDx, Apple, MUJI, Steelcase, Kohler, BODW, KODW, AIA, SIA, HKIA, Columbia University, Cornell University, and HKU.

 Chun Hang Yip